TristanWhitmarsh/quantifying-tumour-vasculature-environment/README.md

-# Quantifying the Tumour Vasculature Environment from CD-31 IHC Images Using Deep Learning Semantic Segmentation
+# Quantifying the Tumour Vasculature Environment

 This repository contains the code accompanying the research paper **"Quantifying the tumour vasculature environment from CD-31 immunohistochemistry images of breast cancer using deep learning-based semantic segmentation"**.